Xablu/Xablu.WebApiClient/README.md

 * A library that makes it easier to work with GraphQL APIs.

 ![webapiclient model](/readmecontent/model.png "WebApiClient Model")

+## Technical detail
+We have taken the time to update this package with all kind of new features including different libraries.
+Including these libraries come with new technologies that you might not know about.
+Because of this reason we have made a summary below about each of the technologie explaining their use-case.

 ### Refit:
 Refit is the backbone that allows making HTTP/S requests to external services.
 Any app that uses Refit does not require much effort to start using our code.
 All the features provided by Refit are also exposed by our library without limitation.